F5Networks/f5-cloud-failover-extension/contributing/README.md

 The failover extension includes a number of key components, listed below.

 *Configuration*: Prepares the environment for failover.
-Writes configuration and/or state to cloud provider storage and configures the /config/failover scripts on BIG-IP.
+Writes configuration info to REST storage and state info to cloud provider storage and configures the /config/failover/tgactive and /config/failover/tgrefresh scripts on BIG-IP.

 *Failover*: Triggers a failover event.
 Reads configuration info from BIG-IP REST storage and state info from cloud provider storage, creates a desired configuration, and updates cloud resources accordingly.
+Recovers from previously failed events, if required.

 ---
 ### Configuration